Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">9/8/2024</td>
+<td align="center">9/9/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G14UVQ5NG/between-pride-and-passion">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G31UVK842/im-not-there">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Sion suddenly attacks Will in the middle of their event at the Grand Magic Festival.<br>Sion's emotions fuel his magic as Will struggles to understand Sion's actions.
-Meanwhile, Julius draws<br>ever closer to the stadium and winning the event.</p>
+<p align="center">Isagi captures everything that’s happening in the field to see its future, and Nagi controls<br>the space.
+Their combination bursts, and their series of play lights up the fire in<br>Rin.
+Rin’s dominating play that encompasses everything on the field, from the skills of all<br>players, the ball, positioning and tactics gradually corners Isagi’s team once again.
+As chaos and<br>ego clash, one man is covertly sharpening his fangs to devour the game dominated by<br>Rin.</p>
 </td>
 </tr>
 </table>